Do Pergolas Add Value to Your Home? The Definitive Guide

 3. Design Integration That Wows Appraisers and Buyers

-Despite the potential benefits, a pergola isn’t automatically the right choice for every property.
-Consider these factors:
+Despite the clear benefits, a pergola isn’t automatically the right choice for every property.
+Consider these Michigan-specific factors before committing:

 Questions to Ask Before Building:

 • Does your budget allow for quality construction?
-A cheap pergola can actually decrease home value.
+A poorly built pergola or one built without permits can actually decrease home value and create complications at resale.

-• How long will you remain in the home?
+• How long will you stay in the home?
 For maximum personal enjoyment plus financial return, plan to stay at least 2-3 years after installation.

 • Have you considered alternatives?
-Deck expansions, screened porches, or gazebos might better suit certain properties.
+Deck expansions, screened porches, or four-season sunrooms may be better fits for certain Michigan properties or budgets.
+See our Deck Installation services for comparison.

 Expert Recommendations for Pergola Design Trends

-Based on interviews with leading landscape architects and real estate professionals, these pergola design elements typically show the highest ROI:
+Based on input from landscape architects and Michigan real estate professionals, these pergola design features show the highest ROI in the current Michigan market:

-• Adjustable pergolas with louvered roofs that adapt to weather conditions
+• Adjustable louvered roofs — motorized systems that adapt to Michigan’s variable weather are the top request from Michigan buyers

-• Mixed material designs combining wood with metal or stone elements
+• Mixed material designs — combining cedar or aluminum with stone elements that match Michigan home styles

-• Pergola-defined outdoor kitchens with built-in cooking and refrigeration
+• Pergola-defined outdoor kitchens — built-in cooking and refrigeration that extend the outdoor season

-• Living pergolas incorporating climbing plants or vertical gardens
+• Living pergolas — incorporating climbing plants or trellised vines that thrive in Michigan’s climate (trumpet vine, Virginia creeper)

-Michigan Rose Construction specializes in custom pergola projects with materials that balance both function and style for Michigan's variable climate.
+Michigan Rose Construction specializes in custom pergola projects with materials engineered for Michigan's climate from frost-proof footings to weather-resistant finishes.
+Serving Ann Arbor, Saline, Ypsilanti, and Metro Detroit.

 Our Michigan-Focused Expertise

-• 15+ years of specialized experience with Michigan homes and Businesses.
+• 15+ years of specialized pergola and hardscape experience with Michigan homes and businesses

-• Choosing features that extend the usable season in your climate
+• Choosing features that extend the usable season — louvered roofs, heating, and lighting allow three-season use across Michigan

 Ready to Increase Your Home's Value With a Pergola?

 Michigan Rose Construction specializes in custom pergola designs that maximize both immediate enjoyment and long-term value.
-Our complimentary design consultation will help you determine the perfect pergola solution for your specific property.
+Our complimentary design consultation will help you determine the perfect pergola solution for your Ann Arbor, Saline, or Metro Detroit property.

 Contact us today: